-Tribal State Collaboration Group (TSCG) Collaborate Efforts
+Tribal State Collaboration Group (TSCG) Work Efforts

-OCS has taken several measures to improve its relationships with tribal agencies.
-OCS has identified open communication and authentic partnerships as essential building blocks to healthy partnerships with tribal agencies.
+OCS has taken several measures to improve its relationships with Tribal agencies.
+OCS has identified open communication and authentic partnerships as essential building blocks to healthy partnerships with Tribal agencies.
 Some of the areas that collaboration has been effective recently and have helped improve OCS relationships with tribal agencies are outlined in the Alaska’s Child and Family Services Plan 2015-2019

 In the past several years, TSCG made significant progress by focusing on maintaining effective partnerships, working together for solutions, and holding each other mutually accountable to improve the child welfare system for Alaska Native children and families.
 The following list illustrates a few key accomplishments:

 - Establishment of Tribal title IV-E pass-through agreements for administration & training.
 Currently there are 11 such agreements.

 - Development of one Title IV-E maintenances agreement with a Tribal consortia allowing 37 Tribes to access federal funding.